Maintaining Your Crokinole Board

 Beyond cloth and water, these are the products we are currently recommending.

 You don't need to polish your board with every game but we do recommend it on a regular basis depending on the amount of play time your board is seeing.
 Good rule of thumb, if you notice the discs not gliding as smooth, give the board a buff.
 If you notice the discs getting 'stuck', you likely have residue wax that just needs wiped off.
+Then give the board a few minutes to sit before playing.

-Gliss Powder or Shuffleboard Wax
+Gliss Powder / Shuffleboard Wax

 While it isn't necessary for play (and Megan finds it rather messy), many players do enjoy using this extra accessory - especially if you are used to tournament play.
-We offer bottles of gliss powder from a reputable manufacturer in an easy to use shaker bottle that stores right in your Padded Carry Case.
+We offer bottles of gliss powder from a reputable US manufacturer in an easy to use shaker bottle that stores right in your Padded Carry Case.

 Get New Discs

 Your discs are going to see a lot of play and over time they will show some wear- unless you go with our resin designs.
-Our glazed discs do offer an extra protective coating to help maintain color in the long rung.
+Our glazed discs do offer an extra protective coating to help maintain color in the long run.
 However, there is no paint that will last forever.
 So when the time comes, retire your veteran discs and pick up a new set.
 Alternatively, if you are a little crafty get some paint and touch them up with a new coat.
-Be wary of applying some waxes or polishes directly to discs that may interact with paint.
+Be wary of applying waxes or polishes directly to discs that may interact with paint.

 Storage